nus-sps/modules.sp3172/Assessments and Assessors.md

 Information provided is subject to change
 !!!

-The purpose of the mid semester presentations are for students to practice scientific communication via writing an abstract and speaking to an audience about their research project.
+The purpose of the Mid Semester Abstract/Presentation is for students to practice scientific communication via writing an abstract and speaking to an audience about their research project.
 Presentations will be assessed using the same rubrics meant for the final Oral Presentation to give students a gauge of their work and to receive feedback.

 Further details will be provided later in the semester.

 ### Oral Presentation (Congress)
 #### *20%* | *Individual*

-**Duration**: Each group will be allocated a 25-minute time slot, comprising of 15 minutes of presentation, 7 minutes of Q&A and 3 minutes of buffer time to set up the slides and to pack up after the entire presentation.
+**Duration**: Each group will be allocated a 20-minute time slot, comprising of the presentation itself, Q&A and buffer time to set up the slides and to pack up after the entire presentation.

 !!!
-All students should arrive punctually and attend the whole duration of SP3172 congress.
+All students should arrive punctually and attend the whole duration of SP3172 Congress.
 Non-compliance will result in marks deduction on the overall score.
 !!!

 ### Oral Viva Examination